 Lluka is 12 years old and has loved performing on the stage from a young age.
 She has been a company member of Pelican Productions since she was seven years old.
 She has played ‘Gurtrude Mcfuzz’ in Seussical, ‘Annie’ in Annie Jr and ‘Tracy’ in MTC 2018.
 Lluka’s favourite subject at school is Science.
 She also enjoys playing the ukulele and busking.

 Lucy is 12 years old and absolutely loves singing, dancing and acting.
-She has been performing with Pelican Productions since she was 9 years of age, most recently in the 2018 production of Annie Jr where she played Drake (the Butler), as well as in the 2017 production of Seussical Jr, and in Pelican’s Music Theatre Camps, notably in the roles of Gramma Tala (Moana) and Jan (Grease).
-Lucy also joined the Pelican cast in Newcastle, performing Seussical Jr as part of the Junior Theatre Celebration Australia.
-She will also be playing the role of Silly Girl in the upcoming Shane Davidson Production of Beauty and the Beast Junior.
+She has been performing since she was 9 years of age, most recently in the 2018 Shane Davidson production of Beauty and the Beast, Pelican Productions' Annie Jr, as well as in the 2017 production of Seussical Jr, and in Pelican’s Music Theatre Camps, notably in in the roles of Jellicle Cat and a Soloist in Fame, Gramma Tala (Moana) and Jan (Grease).
+In 2019 she will join March Productions in Barnum, Promise’s Musical Moments and the upcoming Shane Davidson Production of Into The Woods.

-Lucy is a member of the Walford School Concert Choir, performing solos in Migaloo by Annie Kwok and as Kermit the Frog in A Tribute to Jim Henson.
-She trains in vocal technique and music theatre with Linda Ellis, acting with Trinity College of London, and has trained in dance since she was 3 years - studying Broadway jazz, tap, ballet and hip hop with Norwood Ballet.
+Lucy is a member of the Walford School Concert Choir and the performing choir Chica Voce.
+She trains in vocal technique and music theatre with Linda Ellis, acting with Trinity College of London, and has trained in dance since she was 3 years - studying classical ballet, Broadway jazz, tap and hip hop with Norwood Ballet.

 Madaleine is ten years old and has been singing for 4 years with the Adelaide Hills Arts music school.
 She adores musical theatre and has recently performed for the Hills Youth Theatre company in productions such as Pollyanna, Blinky Bill and Snow White.
 She regularly performs at her music school showcases at the Governor Hindmarsh, and has just been selected to sing a solo at the Festival of Music (Festival Theatre) in September with her school choir.
 Her favourite musical to date is Matilda, and Madaleine would love the opportunity to play this character one day on stage.
 Madaleine has also recently completed her Grade 3 AMEB Rockshool singing exam and is also learning to play the guitar.